About ADHD coaching

 I help people learn skills to set up an “ADHD friendly life” that minimizes their challenges and plays to their strengths.

-Francine Freedman is a certified ADHD coach who helps those with Attention Deficit Disorder (ADHD) find their personal recipe for success.
-She holds an AAC distinction from ADDCA and an ACC certification from the International Coach Federation.
+Francine Freedman is an ADHD coach and consultant who helps those with Attention Deficit Disorder (ADHD) find their personal recipe for success.
+She holds an AAC distinction from ADDCA and is a member of the International Coach Federation.

 She graduated with a degree in finance from Washington University, a top business school in America.
 She has worked on Wall Street, in high tech, and in education.
-She meets with clients face to face, online and over the phone.
-Francine currently lives in Melbourne, Australia with her family.
+She meets with clients face to face and online.
+Francine currently lives in Melbourne, Australia with her family..

 Core topics that often come up: